 When you have significant trauma, your body replays the traumas like a record player that is stuck – your trauma plays over and over.
 As a consequence, your body gets trapped in the world of triggers.
 You may find yourself becoming hyper-vigilant, fearful, jumpy, on edge, and of course, angry.
 It doesn’t take much, and you are like a volcano erupting.
 Standard counselling techniques may not be enough to end this torment.
 Your anxiety may be the result of years of trauma, or it could be a part of Post-Traumatic Stress Disorder [PTSD], where you have been in a life/death situation.
 Maybe you didn’t view an event as serious, but your mind/body are still having trouble resolving and processing this.
 You need an expert in trauma; someone who is trained in treating PTSD, or someone who works on three levels: Mind, Subconscious Mind and Body.

-What can you do to help yourself right now?
+Coping with anxiety: 10 things you can do to help yourself right now

 Listen to and challenge your thoughts

 With over 70,000 thoughts per day, this is going to be a challenge.
 You have been programmed by friends, family, teachers, and the media, to see yourself and life a certain way—either negative or positive.
 You are also programming yourself every day.
-It’s vital to listen to your thoughts, to ensure you are not criticising yourself or making incorrect assumptions about circumstances.
+When coping with anxiety, it’s vital to listen to your thoughts, to ensure you are not criticising yourself or making incorrect assumptions about circumstances.
 You may need help, using CBT [Cognitive Behaviour Therapy] with a counsellor or psychologist, to improve your thoughts, to ensure you don’t get into the habit of ‘black and white’ thinking, etc., which inflames anxiety further.

 Aim for at least three 30-minute brisk walks per week to improve the balance of serotonin and dopamine in your brain—these are essential for improving your sense of wellbeing.
 Also, when you exercise, you are actively reducing cortisol, which is a stress hormone that makes anxiety worse.
 In addition, exercise creates endorphins, which is nature’s way of making you feel great and make you emotionally more resilient.